-OMP4 - Oil in the water column Rationale Monitoring undertaken to determine the efficiency of, or potential adverse effects from monitor and evaluate (natural recovery), chemical dispersant, mechanical dispersion and shoreline clean-up response strategies, e.g. if a coral spawning event is due to occur during spill response operations.
+OMP4 - Oil in the v water column Rationale Monitoring undertaken to determine the efficiency of, or potential adverse effects from monitor and evaluate (natural recovery), chemical dispersant, mechanical dispersion and shoreline clean-up response strategies, e.g. if a coral spawning event is due to occur during spill response operations.
 A Net Environmental Benefit Analysis (NEBA) will be undertaken to assess the trade-offs between the monitor and evaluate and chemical dispersant response strategies.
-Whichever the outcome, this OMP will be triggered to monitor the effectiveness of the chosen strategy as well as any potential impacts which may influence decision-making and further IAP development. • Sensitivities such as plankton, krill and larvae are extremely important for ecosystem health; May be affected by spill and/or response strategies; and Objectives Provide real-time feedback on effectiveness of response operations.
-Collect baseline to determine real-time condition (pre-impact rapid baseline collection and analysis of baseline collected during OSMP development) for the real-time zone of impact (including real-time predicted zone of impact); Monitor effectiveness of response strategies - setting criteria for termination which are suitable given the real-time conditions and situation; Identify contamination levels; Assess biological exposure/bioavailability of dispersed oil; and Monitor trajectory/effect of dispersed oil plume (where applicable).
+Whichever the outcome, this OMP will be triggered to monitor the effectiveness of the chosen strategy as well as any potential impacts which may influence decision-making and further IAP development.
+Sensitivities such as plankton, krill and larvae are extremely important for ecosystem health; May be affected by spill and/or response strategies; and • Provide real-time feedback on effectiveness of response operations.
+Objectives Collect baseline to determine real-time condition (pre-impact rapid baseline collection and analysis of baseline collected during OSMP development) for the real-time zone of impact (including real-time predicted zone of impact); Monitor effectiveness of response strategies - setting criteria for termination which are suitable given the real-time conditions and situation; Dispersant efficacy; Identify contamination levels; Assess biological exposure/bioavailability of dispersed oil; and Monitor trajectory/effect of dispersed oil plume (where applicable).
 Baseline Background hydrocarbon levels; Water column organisms; and Coral spawning timings for the EMBA.
 Refer to Appendix A (water quality and coral reef communities) and ICT Toolbox for current available baseline.
-Initiation criteria There has been an oil spill; and Chemical dispersant is being used as a response strategy.
-Termination This OMP will be terminated when the: criteria relevant SMPs have been initiated (if triggered) and results transferred as appropriate; and OMP is no longer contributing to or influencing spill response decision making.
-Tactics Tactics will depend on the response strategies being undertaken and may include: • sampling; fluorometry; field dispersant effectiveness monitoring; laboratory analysis; and visual observations.
-Sampling tactics are detailed within Guideline M.7 (Sampling of subsurface water) (AMSA 2003a).
+Initiation criteria There has been a Level 2 or 3 oil spill Termination criteria The relevant SMPs have been initiated (if triggered) and results transferred as appropriate; and The Environment Unit Leader (or delegate) considers that continuation of monitoring under OMP4 will not result in a change to the scale or location of active response options or The Environment Unit Leader (or delegate) has advised that agreement has been reached with the Jurisdictional Authority relevant to the spill to terminate the response or The Environment Unit Leader (or delegate) has advised that continuation of monitoring under OMP4 may increase overall environmental impact